 You need to be writing ads that have a high click-through rate (CTR).
 This has been one of the biggest indicators of Quality Score for my ads.
 Write clickable ads.

 But it’s not enough to just write a good ad, ads that inspire people to click.
 Google is no longer just looking for clicks, but interactions on pages.
 If you’re writing ads that have a high CTR but bounce back to Google 2 seconds later, your Quality Score may go down.
 Make sure that people who click your ad are staying on your landing page and moving on to other pages.
-Google doesn’t use your conversion rate directly when calculating Quality Score, but metrics like time on site, bounce rate, and other on-site behavior can affect your Quality Scores, because they speak to your landing page quality.
+Google doesn’t use your conversion rate directly when calculating Quality Score, but metrics like time on site, bounce rate, dwell time and other on-site behavior can affect your Quality Scores, because they speak to your landing page quality.

 Again, this isn’t directly related to Quality Scores, but if you’re paying attention to what’s converting then you’ll have much better luck with your Quality Scores.
 Make sure you’re A/B testing everything.
 Google likes better user experiences, so the goal is to find the ad text and landing page variations that resonate with the greatest amount of users.
 If you’re giving your clickers a better user experience, you’re going to find Google is giving you much better Quality Scores.